infernojs/inferno/README.md

 ## Differences from Preact

-- Inferno is larger in size, `7kb` vs `3kb` gzip.
+- Inferno is larger in size, `8kb` vs `3kb` gzip.
 This means that Preact should parse faster than Inferno – if only slightly.
+- Inferno has a partial synthetic event system, resulting in better performance via delegation of certain events.
 - Inferno is *much* faster than Preact in rendering, updating and removing elements from the DOM.
 Inferno diffs against virtual DOM, rather than the real DOM (except for when loading from server-side rendered content) which means it can make drastic improvements.
 Unfortunately, diffing against the real DOM has a 30-40% overhead cost in operations.
 - Inferno fully supports controlled components for `input`/`select`/`textarea` elements.
 This prevents lots of edgecases where the virtual DOM is not the source of truth (it should always be).
 Preact pushes the source of truth to the DOM itself.
 - Inferno provides lifecycle events on stateless components.
 This is a major win for people who prefer lightweight components rather than bloated ES2015 classes.